 When we first learned of the need for commercial uses of juniper we knew we wanted to do something.
 Out of that desire has sprung The Juniper Project: a collaboration between Allwood, Sustainable Northwest Woods, and other local companies.
-Together we have developed a product that is locally-sourced, locally-made, and (we think) really beautiful looking too.
-The best part is, every Juniper floor we produce contributes to solving a problem that will benefit both farmers and the environment—just the kind of thing we love being a part of.
+Together are working to develop a product that is locally-sourced, locally-made, and (we think) really beautiful looking too.
+The best part is, every Juniper floor we are able to produce contributes to solving a problem that will benefit both farmers and the environment—just the kind of thing we love being a part of.

 Something you can do.